TitovaA/TitovaA/README.md

 # Hi, I`m Anastasiya 👋
+I live in Moscow.
+I am 34 years old.
-Junior PHP back-end Developer with 1,5 years of commertial experience.
+I am a Junior PHP back-end Developer with 1,5 years of commercial experience.

 ## WORK EXPERIENCE

-### May 2021 - Present: Junior PHP back-end Developer in Russian Foreign Trade Academy ()
+### May 2021 - Present: Junior PHP back-end Developer in Russian Foreign Trade Academy.
 *   Creating scripts to integrate various services with each other via API
 *   Development of new modules company’s web portal and modification of existing ones
 *   Ensuring synchronization of users between services (accounting database, Active Directory, internal web portal).
 My personal achievement: integrated user management in the gate access control system into general synchronization